mbeckem/tiro-website/packages/website/docs/apidocs/files/objects_8h.md

 **Note**: All members listed in this function call will be exported by the module.

-`name` must be a valid, null terminated string and non-empty string.

-`members` must be a valid pointer that points to `members_length` entries.
+`name` must be a non-empty string. `members` must be a valid pointer that points to `members_length` entries.
 When the module has been created successfully, it will be written to `result`.

 TODO: Do we need an API for non-exported members?